turbot/guardrails-samples/policy_packs/gcp/cis_v200/section7/README.md

 This section addresses Google CloudPlatform BigQuery.
 BigQuery is a serverless, highly-scalable, and cost-effective cloud data warehouse with an in-memory BI Engine and machine learning built in.

-This policy pack can help you automate enforcement of GCP CIS benchmark section 7 best practices.
+This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you automate the enforcement of GCP CIS benchmark section 7 best practices.

 **[Review policy settings →](https://hub-guardrails-turbot-com-git-development-turbot.vercel.app/policy-packs/gcp/cis_v200/section7/settings)**